Table of Contents

 Long-term traders are often advised to set and forget trading positions.
 This is not a good idea.
 While you have the leverage to set and forget trading in stocks, you don’t get that luxury with forex, especially if you are a professional trader.

 In swing trading, capital is held by the position, and it needs to provide a decent interest.
-For a forex trader, the capital is the raw material which must be efficiently handled.
-A common way to handle long swinging, is to constantly load and unload on the position, based on the different scenarios of the market.
+For a forex trader, the capital is the raw material that must be efficiently handled.
+A common way to handle long swinging is to constantly load and unload on the position based on the different scenarios of the market.
 Gradual entries at the end of retracement and taking partial profit at swings high.
-Aggressive swingers may also hedge a part of the income by opposite direction trading on pullbacks.
+Aggressive swingers may also hedge a part of the income in the opposite direction, trading on pullbacks.

 Swing trading strategies that work are those that deal with a position for days.
 However, like any other trading method, swing trading requires mastering the art of speculation.
 Successful swing traders keep positions open for two to six trading days, sometimes even for weeks.
 Additionally, they will look to enter into a position that lets them profit in a short time period.